LucksLab/nerd/docs/index.md

-# nerd: A Reproducible Pipeline for RNA Chemical Probing, Kinetic Modeling, and Energetic Analysis
+# NERD: A Reproducible Pipeline for RNA Chemical Probing, Kinetic Modeling, and Energetic Analysis

-nerd (nucleic acid energetics from reactivity data) is a reproducible, modular analysis pipeline for transforming high-dimensional chemical probing datasets, such as kinetic time-courses and temperature-gradient experiments, into quantitative models of RNA energetics.
-Designed to integrate every stage of analysis, from raw sequencing (FASTQ) or independent kinetic rate measurements to complex multi-parameter fits, nerd provides a unified framework for data curation, model fitting, and visualization.
+NERD (Nucleic acid Energetics from reactivity data) is a reproducible, modular analysis pipeline for transforming high-dimensional chemical probing datasets, such as kinetic time-courses and temperature-gradient experiments, into quantitative models of RNA energetics.
+Designed to integrate every stage of analysis, from raw sequencing (FASTQ) or independent kinetic rate measurements to complex multi-parameter fits, NERD provides a unified framework for data curation, model fitting, and visualization.

 ---

-## Why nerd?
+## Why NERD?

 - **Integrated data backbone** – every construct, buffer, condition, and fit is tracked within a single SQLite database, enabling reproducible analyses and effortless comparisons across experiments.
 - **Pluggable fit engines** – swap between Python, R, or bespoke models without changing orchestration.